Would you like to be part of a global movement of changemakers?

 Requirements and Skills

-- Interest in and experience in research preferable
+- Interest in and experience with research are preferable

 - An active interest in global issues and challenges, their complexity and nuances

 - Preference for graduate degree completion and 1-3 years experience

 - Proactive in seeking out solutions and pre-empting challenges

 - Excellent verbal and written communication skills

 - Attention to detail and willingness to learn from experience

 - Desire to work collaboratively in a team, with a hands-on, positive attitude and ability to rise to challenges